 - Having a mapped delineation, village by village, of adequate lands for producing wines liable to D.O.Ca. entitlement.

-René Barbier, a keen wine-maker from Catalonia, endeavoured to raise Priorat from rags to riches, from canister beverage to dainty labels.
-He was followed, accompanied and rivalled by other “founding fathers” of the new Priorat era: Alvaro Palacios, Daphne Glorian, Josep-Lluís Pérez and Carles Pastrana.
+René Barbier, a keen wine-maker from Catalonia, endeavored to raise Priorat from rags to riches, from canister beverages to dainty labels.
+He was followed, accompanied, and rivaled by other “founding fathers” of the new Priorat era: Alvaro Palacios, Daphne Glorian, Josep-Lluís Pérez, and Carles Pastrana.

 Limited yield, onsite vineyard-to-bottle full-cycle production, a squeezed area of around 1800 hectares… All this seems so natural and ingrained nowadays.
 Few would imagine that this fruit was a risky tradeoff between the sticky mud of single-CO-OP bulk wine for peanuts, and the uncertain bet on high-end wine from “no man’s land.”

 According to many, the first option would have guaranteed a blissful, virtually anesthetic death for the region’s economy and vine-farming tradition.
 Jobless younger generations were moving out and skilled elder dwellers were just naturally passing away.